-This SOP has been created by the RMA to cover: particular groupings of symptoms; that result in distress and severe disruption of functioning; and that are not better explained by another medical or psychiatric condition.
 The symptom sets potentially covered by this condition come from the following list:- fatigue, feeling depressed, difficulty remembering or concentrating, feeling moody, feeling anxious, trouble finding words, difficulty sleeping, joint pain, joint stiffness and muscle pain.
+The symptoms need to result in distress and significant disruption of functioning.
 See the SOP definition for further details.
-The presence of another condition that would account for the symptoms precludes a diagnosis of chronic multisymptom illness.
 Similar symptom sets may occur in psychiatric disorders, brain pathology, terminal cancers, immunodeficiency disorders, cardiac disease, respiratory disease, blood disease, rheumatological disorders and chronic fatigue syndrome.

 Additional diagnoses that may be covered by SOP

-Conditions excluded from SOP and that generally preclude a diagnosis of chronic multisymptom illness
+Conditions not covered by SOP and that would generally not be compatible with a diagnosis of chronic multisymptom illness

 - Blood or haematological disorder

 - Chronic liver failure

 - Factitious disorder

 - Organic brain pathology

 - Other psychiatric disorders such as major depressive disorder which manifest with somatic symptoms.